Team-QUIET/QUIET-Community-Edition/README.md

 2. Find your Supreme Commander: Forged Alliance installation.
 For the Steam version, this is typically:
    * ```C:\Program Files (x86)\Steam\steamapps\common\Supreme Commander Forged Alliance\```
    * We will refer to this as the "root" SCFA path (the directory where the SCFA game is installed).
-3. Copy the SCFA_Updater.exe to the path above.
+3. Copy the QUIET_Updater.exe to the path above.
   * You should now have QUIET_Updater.exe in same folder as the root SCFA path; so the intended path would be:
     * ```C:\Program Files (x86)\Steam\steamapps\common\Supreme Commander Forged Alliance\QUIET_Updater.exe```
   * You will see other folders like \bin, \gamedata, \maps, \movies, etc. adjacent to where you copied the binary.